nextcloud/picker/README.md

 During a call, press the "Applications" button at the bottom right of the screen.
 Then select your Nextcloud embedded app.
 Webex will ask you if you want to share your personal information or not.
-This is not necessary for using this app.
+This is not required when using this app.
-You will then see and browse your start page URL and once you are finished selecting a file, setting the permissions and you click "Start collaborating", you will see an "Open for all" button below the embedded app panel.
+You will then see and browse your start page URL.
+Once you are finished selecting a file, setting the permissions and you click "Start collaborating", you will see an **"Open for all"** button below the embedded app panel.
 Once you click this button, every call participant will be able to browse the public link you just created.

-If the file file you selected is supported by Nextcloud Text or Nextcloud Office or OnlyOffice, you will be able to collaborate on this file in real time.
+If the file file you selected is supported by Nextcloud Text, Nextcloud Office or OnlyOffice, you will be able to collaborate on this file with all the call participants.

 You can then press "Close for all" if you want to hide the app for all participants.